bluecandle/Today-I-Learned/Books/The_Great_Gatsby.md

 vigil (철야)농성, (밤샘) 간호

     Over the ashheaps the giant eyes of Docter T.J.
-Eckleburg kept their bigil, but I perceived, after a moment, that other eyes were regarding us with peculiar intensity from less than twenty feet away.
+Eckleburg kept their vigil, but I perceived, after a moment, that other eyes were regarding us with peculiar intensity from less than twenty feet away.